awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 +  The instance you are deploying to does not have an IAM instance profile associated with it\.
 +  Your IAM instance profile does not have the correct permissions configured\.

- An IAM instance profile grants the CodeDeploy agent permission to communicate with CodeDeploy and to download your revision from Amazon S3\.
-For Amazon EC2 instances, see [Authentication and Access Control for AWS CodeDeploy](auth-and-access-control.md)\.
+ An IAM instance profile grants the CodeDeploy Agent permission to communicate with CodeDeploy and to download your revision from Amazon S3\.
+For Amazon EC2 instances, see [Identity and Access Management for AWS CodeDeploy](security-iam.md)\.
 For on\-premises instances, see [Working with On\-Premises Instances for CodeDeploy](instances-on-premises.md)\.